Cabo Branco Lighthouse

-The Cabo Branco Lighthouse is located on the cliffs of Cabo Branco, in the district of the same name, in João Pessoa, Paraíba, Brazil.
+The Cabo Branco Lighthouse is located on the cliffs of Cabo Branco, in the neighborhood of the same name, in João Pessoa, Paraíba, Brazil.
 Situated-approximately 800 m to the north of Ponta do Seixas, easternmost point of the entire Americas.
 It is one of the most important and visited places in João Pessoa.

 History

 A concrete triangular tower, with three projections pointed in a wing shape 3.5 m above the floor.
 The tower is painted white with a horizontal black strip immediately above the wings.
 It is not a true lighthouse as it lacks a light, but rather a type of navigation marker.

-The tower was inaugurated in April 1972, during the government of Emilio Medici.
+The tower was inaugurated in April 1972, during the government of Emílio Médici.
 The beacon of "Cape White" has a triangular shape with wings, the only one like it in the world.
 The architects had the intention to represent a sisal plant in the design of the lighthouse.
 Sisal has been one of the most lasting economic mainstays in the state of Paraiba.